DataDog/integrations-extras/webb_ai/README.md

 ## Overview

-Webb.ai revolutionizes software troubleshooting and remediation in the same way GitHub Copilot is revolutionizing software development.
-We do this by using AI to create and execute a debugging plan based on the knowledge in runbooks, eng wiki and open source software documentation.

-For each step of the debugging plan, we provide AI the requisite data from sources such as service logs, kubernetes events, cloud services, and code changes from github to name a few.

-Customer data shows that Developers using Webb.ai become 10x more productive and reduce MTTR.
+Matt is the first AI-enabled reliability engineer that automates troubleshooting to identify the root cause in <5 mins.
+Matt troubleshoots alerts from Observability tools (e.g., Datadog), cloud providers (e.g., AWS), and infrastructure (e.g., K8s).

 ## Setup

 Visit [Webb.ai][2] to sign up for free.
-Once registered, visit the [Webb.ai integrations page][1] and add a Datadog integration.
-This guides you through the Datadog OAUTH2 flow to grant Webb.ai access to your Datadog data.
-Alternatively you can start the integration from Webb.ai tile in Datadog integrations page.
+Once registered, you can start the integration from Webb.ai tile in Datadog integrations page.

 ## Uninstallation
 To remove the Datadog integration from Webb.ai, navigate to the [Webb.ai integrations page][1] and delete Datadog integration from the list.